Home Blog Fede Álvarez Confirms Sequel to Alien: Romulus Is in the Works

 Building on the Success of Romulus

-Released in 2024 and produced by Scott Free Productions, Alien: Romulus brought the franchise back to its horror-thriller roots.
+Released in 2024 and produced by scott Free Productions, Alien: Romulus brought the franchise back to its horror-thriller roots.
 The film grossed over $350 million worldwide and earned an Oscar nomination for Best Visual Effects.
 Its stripped-down intensity and claustrophobic setting struck a chord with audiences, signaling a much-needed course correction for the long-running series.

 Set on a doomed space station, Romulus followed a group of young space explorers who encounter the terrifying Xenomorphs.
 Among them, Cailee Spaeny’s Rain Carradine and David Jonsson’s android character Andy emerged as the only survivors, creating a compelling sibling dynamic that left plenty of room for further development.